John D. Lavelle: Senate hearings

 The Senate Armed Services Committee also investigated the Lavelle affair.
 The Senate hearings lasted from September 11 to September 22, 1972.

-The Senate Armed Services Committee, chaired by Democratic Senator John Stennis of Mississippi, questioned Lavelle and Ryan and also called several witnesses to testify, including Admiral Thomas Moorer and General Creighton Abrams, who was called home from Saigon to testify.
+The Senate Armed Services Committee, chaired by Democratic Senator John Stennis of Mississippi, questioned Lavelle and Ryan and also called several witnesses to testify, including Moorer and Abrams, who was called home from Saigon to testify.
 Other witnesses included Admiral John S. McCain, Jr., former commander-in-chief of United States Pacific Command, General Slay, Colonel Gabriel, Captain Murray, the intelligence officer who was ordered to falsify the reports, and Sergeant Franks, the intelligence specialist who had reported the falsification of the intelligence reports.

 Ryan testified that the actual after-action report was not the falsified intelligence reports but a special category (specat) report.
 "The wing commander later submitted on this type of strike, a Specat, a special category message to 7th Air Force and said, 'This is what we really hit,'" This report was "a message that does not come to the normal distribution centers."

 The wing commander, Colonel Gabriel, was asked by Senator Stennis, what he thought about filing the false intelligence reports.
 Gabriel replied, "My conjecture was... it goes to the world, the OPREP-4—-and I assume there was somebody on the loading list [distribution list] that did not have a need to know, and the full report would be filed with the special report that was sent in at night."

 Gabriel's conjecture about the intelligence reports was reasonable if inaccurate.
 Official records often used cover stories for other operations that were not what they seemed.
 The White House and Pentagon had been lying for several years about airstrikes in Laos.
 From 1964 to 1970, the government claimed that US forces were flying only "armed reconnaissance" missions in Laos, with aircraft authorized to return fire if fired upon.
 In actuality, the Air Force and the Navy were flying hundreds of combat strike missions a day in Laos.